 Preliminary Service

 This is a list of services that can be optionally configured before creating the service.
-Please refer to the guide provided for each service for details and prepare in advance.
+Please refer to the guide provided for each service and prepare in advance.

 |---|---|---|